esl/jekyll-codesync-global/_posts/blog-posts/2019-05-13-create-a-decentralized-database-with-exabci-and-tendermint.md

 ---
 title: Create a decentralized database with ExAbci and Tendermint
-abstract: Tendermint is a consensus engine that helps engineers to build various blockchain.
+abstract: "Tendermint is a consensus engine that helps engineers to build various blockchain.
 It proposed an interface called ABCI (Application BlockChain Interface).
 ExAbci implemented the interface for elixir.
-This talk will focus on how to use ExAbci to build a decentralized database on top of it, making the database can survive all kinds of failure of 1/3 of nodes.
+This talk will focus on how to use ExAbci to build a decentralized database on top of it, making the database can survive all kinds of failure of 1/3 of nodes."
 speaker_id: tian-chen
 type: video
 youtube_id: XioTlZarMIQ